- About Me

 - facing a challenging transition and feeling stuck, troubled or disempowered

-- feeling you have analyzed your issues to death but want to find a way to get to the level where you can make real change
+- feeling you have analyzed your issues to death and want to get to the level where you can make real change

-- give you a safe way to unpack complex issues and discover pathways for change, growth and greater wholeness as a person
+- give you a safe way to unpack complex issues and discover pathways of change and greater wholeness as a person

-- complete what needs to be completed, not just on an intellectual level, but on the body level where emotional healing and change happen
+- complete what needs to be completed, not just on an intellectual level, but on the body level where emotional healing happens

 - free yourself from entanglements in your relationships